cfpb/sbl-project/features/features.md

 #### Notes

-1. This/these screen(s) should be very similar to the **User profile** screen, perhaps just optimized for first-time users, and acting as more of a gate to insure the user is fully configured prior to entering the rest of the system.
+1. This/these screen(s) should be very similar to the **Manage user profile** screen, perhaps just optimized for first-time users, and acting as more of a gate to insure the user is fully configured prior to entering the rest of the system.

-### CFPB data filing platform
+### Shared landing page (authenticated)

 #### User stories
+Add user stories

+#### Content requirements
-1. User can get an overview of all things they can do.
+1. Overview of what a user can do:
-    1. File for SBL
+- [x] File for SBL
-    1. File for HMDA
+- [x] File for HMDA
-    1. View their User Profile
-    1. View their Institutions
+- [x] Access to manage user profile page
+- [x] Access individual financial institution details
+- [x] Notification that a user has successfully completed their user profile.
+- [x] A way for a user to review and request changes to their user profile
+- [x] Navigation for getting to the place for filing HMDA versus SBL data
+- [ ] ?
+Indication that tells a user that they have successfully logged in to the platform (Login/Logout in header area)?
-1. User can see notifications for actions they need to take.
+- [ ] ?
+User can see notifications for actions they need to take.

-### User profile
+### Request changes to user profile

 #### User stories
-1. As a filer, I want to view the list of FIs I’m associated with, so I know which FIs I need to file for.
+- [x] As a filer, I want to view the list of FIs I’m associated with, so I know which FIs I need to file for.
+- [x] * As a filer, I want to view the information contained in my user profile, so that I can make sure that it's accurate.
+- [x] * As a filer, I want to be able to associate with additional financial institutions, so that I can file on behalf of all financial institutions that I am responsible for.
-2. As a filer, I would like to know which FIs are already associated with my email domain.
+- [ ] [Should we move this to "Complete user profile"?]
+As a filer, I would like to know which FIs are already associated with my email domain

+#### Content requirements

+A user can view:
+- First name and last name
+- Email address
+- Associated financial institutions
+- Instructions on how to request changes to their user profile details

 #### Questions

-1. In what ways is the **User profile** different from first-time login screen.
+1. In what ways is the **Request changes to user profile** different from the **Create user profile** screen?

-### Institution list
+### List of associated financial institutions (we should review this as a team)

 #### User stories
 1. As a filer, I would like to see list of all my associated institutions.
-1. As a filer, I would like to select an institution from the list to view its **Institution profile**.
+1. As a filer, I would like to select an institution from the list to view its **Financial institution details**.
-1. As a filer, I would like to see

 #### Questions
 1. What details should be in this list?
     1. Name, LEI
     1. Status: Active, Deactivated
     1. Filing status for SBL and HMDA for the current filing season.
     1. User association status?
 Only when waiting for approval?

-### Institution profile
+### View financial institution profile (we should review this as a team)

 #### User stories

-1. As a filer, I would like to view my institution data as CFPB understands it.
+1. As a filer, I would like to view my financial institution data as the CFPB understands it.
-1. As a filer, I would like clear instruction on how to change read-only institution fields.
+1. As a filer, I would like clear instructions on how to change read-only financial institution fields.
 1. As a filer, I would like to view the history of changes to my institution data.
     1. Who: person or automation w/ data source
     1. What: Which fields changed from what to what